justuseapen/virtuoso/README.md

 Entities are concepts parsed from your input.
 All incoming messages have an intent and one or more entities.
 The question for your bot to answer is: "Which of these entities, if any, are relevant to the satisfaction of the user's intent?"

 ### Todo
-- Wit NLP Client
 - Dialogue Flow Client

-## Homunculus
-Generates Bots and Routines.
-Named for the little men in our head.

-### Todo
-- New Bot Generator
-- New Routine Generator
 - Open API
 - Admin Portal